sourcegraph/handbook/content/support/support-workflow.md

 - **Those involved:** Support + anyone who has questions, needs to collaborate
 - **Details:** This is a primary collaboration space for us to work with folks across the company and them to work with us.

+### Hubspot "talk to a dev" form
+- **Purpose:** Initially this button in the app was an experiment that sort of turned into a thing and now the link lives elsewhere, so here we are!
+- **Those involved:** Support > marketing (if necessary)
+- **Details:** Most of what comes in are help requests; but if anything looks more marketing related in nature, we loop marketing in by engaging them in the #marketing Slack channel and @ mentioning @marketing-operations.

 ### NPS responses

 - **Purpose:** We have a form embedded in the product to inquire with customers how they feel about the product every so often.